Master Building Inspectors Pty Limited

 The client accepts that if any money remains unpaid after the due date, the client shall:

-a) Pay 15% per annum simple interest on the overdue amounts from the due date;
+a) Pay 15% per annum simple interest on the overdue amounts unpaid after the expiry of 7 days after the payment date.

 The Property was compared with a property that was constructed in accordance with the generally accepted practice at the time of construction and which has been maintained such that there has been no significant loss of strength and serviceability.